 - What is subject to TOT and TBID?
 The following is a list of fees, by the way of example, that must be included in the gross receipts and are therefore subject to TOT and BBLTBID.
 This is not meant to be a comprehensive list.
 Please email the Tourism Management Department if you have any questions regarding any non-refundable, nondiscretionary fees that your establishment may be charging.
 Examples include: Booking fees, management fees, cleaning fees, damage waiver fees, spa fees, reservation fees, pet deposits/fees, linen fees, maid fees, administration fees, non-refundable deposits, credit card usage fees, utility fees/surcharges

-All TOT and BBLTBID registrants are encouraged to contact the Tourism Management Department for further clarification and/or specific questions.
+All TOT and BBLTBID registrants are encouraged to contact the Finance Department for further clarification and/or specific questions.

 Fax: (909) 866-7511

 8:00 a.m. - 5:00 p.m.

 39707 Big Bear Boulevard

 Big Bear Lake, CA 92315